juju/juju-gui/docs/process.rst

 You are done!

-Checklist for Running a Daily Meeting
+Checklist for running a daily meeting
 =====================================

 Move quickly if possible. :-)